Common questions about the admission process, requirements, eligibility, and more for the Fellowship for Public

 Admissions Process and Application Requirements

 What is the admissions process and requirements for the Fellowship (TBF)?

-The Broad Fellowship has a multi-part application process.
-For the 2022-23 cohort, our application process opens September 27, 2021 and closes November 30, 2021.
+The Fellowship has a multi-part application process.
+For the 2023-24 cohort, our application process opens February 6, 2023 and closes March 3, 2023.
 The application consists of an initial form that collects information about your professional role and organization; a current resume; and three short essays.

-Selected candidates will move to an individual interview held January 18-29, 2022.
-A final group of candidates will be invited to a final virtual interview day held on either February 24, February 25, or March 4, 2022.
+Selected candidates will move to an individual interview held March 23-April 5, 2023.
+A final group of candidates will be invited to a final virtual interview day held on either May 4 or May 5, 2023.
 Candidates invited to the final interview will be asked to submit two professional references prior to attending their scheduled interview day.